aws/amazon-sagemaker-examples/sagemaker_edge_manager/README.md

 SageMaker Edge Manager is a new service from Amazon SageMaker that lets you:

-+ prepares custom models for edge device hardware
++ prepare custom models for edge device hardware
-+ includes a runtime for running machine learning inference efficiently on edge devices
++ include a runtime for running machine learning inference efficiently on edge devices
-+ enables the device to send samples of data from each model securely to SageMaker for relabeling and retraining.
++ enable the device to send samples of data from each model securely to SageMaker for relabeling and retraining.

 There are two main components to this service: